Monday, March 9, 2015

 The news media came by to take pictures of the conjoined twins Yurelia and Fiorella Rocha-Arias, who had been successfully separated.

-Meadow was given a Winnie Pooh by Matthew’s family.
+Meadow was given a Winnie the Pooh by Matthew's family.

 Doctor Steinberg had also performed moya surgery on Matthew.

-While we were at the hospital we went to visit Brandon Person who was in PICU and his mom Vanessa was there with him.
+While we were at the hospital, we went to visit Brandon Perso,n who was in PIC, and his mom, who was there with him.

-Lora and I split a BLT, a taco, and a slice of Carrot Cake for lunch in the Lucile Packard Children’s Hospital Cafeteria.
+Lora and I split a BLT, a taco, and a slice of Carrot Cake for lunch in the Lucile Pediatric Children's Hospital Cafeteria.

-At the museum, we saw pictures, pottery, statues, a mummy, an American Indian dancer in full dress, totem poles, and headdresses from many different countries, Africa, India, China, and North and South America.
+At the museum, we can see museum pieces, pottery, statues, a mummy, an American Indian dancer in full dress, totem poles, and headdresses from many different countries, Africa, India, China, and North and South America.

 We have a beautiful wall hanging of the California Mountains, Yosemite Mountains, gorges, cowboys, and several portraits of the Stanford family.

-We saw many pieces of collections from the ancient Mediterranean era, collections from Europe, and American 1500-1900 collections of modern and contemporary.
+We saw many collections from the ancient Mediterranean era, Europe, and the 1500-1900 American period, as well as modern and contemporary art.

 We saw many pieces of art from Asia, Africa, Oceania, Native America, and ancient America.

-We saw Rodin’s collection of bronzes, the largest in the world outside of Paris.
-Twenty bronzes include the “Gates of Hell” It took Rodin twenty years to complete the others, the Thinker, the Kiss, the Age of Bronze, and many others.
+We saw Rodin's collection of bronzes, the largest in the world outside of Paris.
+Twenty bronzes include the "Gates of Hell.
+Rodin took twenty years to complete the others, the Thinker, the Kiss, the Age of Bronze, and many others.

 We saw pieces of jade from the Orient.
 We saw a piece where a monkey was riding a horse with his manly parts exposed.